 It is necessary, therefore, to ask whether the existing legislation can be considered sufficiently malleable to the changed framework of protection of personal data or whether the solutions adopted can be considered legitimate and proportionally oriented to respect the new “emergency privacy”.

 Key-words: privacy, GDPR, contact tracing, COVID-19, Immuni app, data breach.

 Summary: 1.
 The regulatory framework. - 2.
 The contact tracing and Immuni app. - 3.
 The data breach. - 4.
 Conclusions.

-1. The regulatory framework
+1. The regulatory framework and compression of rights

 In our legal system, the protection of personal data is, today, entrusted to Legislative Decree no. 101 of 10 August 2018, concerning “Disposizioni per l’adeguamento della normativa nazionale alle disposizioni del regolamento (UE) 2016/679 del Parlamento europeo e del Consiglio, del 27 aprile 2016, relativo alla protezione delle persone fisiche con riguardo al trattamento dei dati personali, nonché alla libera circolazione di tali dati e che abroga la direttiva 95/46/CE (regolamento generale sulla protezione dei dati)”.